 North Pole Express on the Tennessee Central Railway Museum (Nashville, TN)

-Come ride on a restored classic streamlined stainless steel passenger train with Santa and his Elves!
-Bring your cameras for some great photo opportunities!
+Come ride on a restored classic streamlined stainless steel passenger train with Santa and his Elves on the North Pole Express Santa Excursion Train!
+Make sure to bring your cameras for some great photo opportunities.

 Country Christmas Train at Denton FarmPark (Denton, NC)